Saifullah10141/Insta-Bot/README.md

 **Insta Bot** is a professional Windows desktop application built by **Saif Developers** that automates Instagram DM outreach.
 Add your target profiles, write your messages, set your delays — and let the bot handle the rest while you focus on closing deals.

-> ⚡ Built with Python + Playwright · Protected with cloud license system · Compiled to native C++ via Nuitka
+> ⚡ Protected with cloud license system · Compiled to native C++

 ---